 Director Arntz reported on various Election Department activities including revisions to the Poll Worker Training Manual and training details, Declaration of Candidacy documents, as well as staffing issues (both regular staff as well as poll workers); the budget decrease for the current and next fiscal years and how it will impact staffing activities.

 September 19 was Voter Registration Day and the Department collaborated with outreach partners to participate and facilitate registration events throughout the City.
+Commissioner Parker asked about success metrics, and Director Arntz said they come when invited and don’t limit participation based on expected turnout.
 A post-event analysis will provide information to refine outreach protocols as well as to field additional requests for more events.

 Specific note was made about the launch of the Department’s new Outreach Calendar; additionally, the Department has partnered with the San Francisco Library and has compiled two book lists about civic engagement and voter registration.
-Links these items are available on our webpage under “Resources.”
+Vice President Jerdonek requested that the book lists be shared with Commissioners and with agreement from all, suggested posting them on the Commission website under “Resources.”

 Director Arntz also reviewed the Ambassador Program activities - in addition to high school outreach, the Department also partners with San Francisco Juvenile Hall.
 President Stone offered kudos regarding this internship program as it provides valuable leadership training and empowerment for young voices.
+Commissioner Parker asked how student ambassadors are chosen, and the Director noted that they volunteer and develop their own plans to reach their peers.

 Director Arntz also reported on the status of the “I Voted” sticker contest.
 On this meeting date, there were approximately 250 entries (amount increases daily), so this has proven to be a very popular event.
 Voting will take place, via Survey Monkey, October 10 – 17, 2023.